Tolk language: overview

 If you are new to TON, your way is:

 - Dig into this documentation to acquire basic on development in TON.
-No matter what language you'll use, you need to be aware of cells, slices, TON asynchronous nature after all.
+No matter your language, you must be aware of cells, slices, and TON asynchronous nature.

-- Facing FunC snippets, you can still use FunC, or try to express the same in Tolk.
-If FunC syntax is peculiar for you, don't worry: the goal of Tolk is exactly to fix this issue.
+- Facing FunC snippets, you can still use FunC or try to express the same in Tolk.
+If FunC syntax is peculiar to you, don't worry: the goal of Tolk is to fix this issue precisely.

-- Once you gain some understanding of what's going on, try using Tolk with blueprint.
+- Once you understand what's happening, try using Tolk with blueprint.

 Sources of the Tolk compiler are a part of the ton-blockchain